kinshi/c3l/README.md

 I pretty much include everything you need to take control of character mode.
 I also included PETSCII print functions, so you can use the ROM character set at 0x1800.
 To keep things consistent I like to use the VDC's character set since that's what you use in normal CP/M mode.
-It wouldn't be hard to add a cursor and use CP/M's stdin for input (or my loew level key scan and decode functions).
 You have to think a little different using C3L since stdout is no longer visible. stdout still goes to the screen in VIC bank 0, so that could be used for debugging, etc.

 ![VIC Demo 1](images/vicdemo1.png)